jstashin/devStack/README.md

  Features

- 1. Explore Technologies
+ 1. Explore Technologies:

  Users can explore different technologies with useful information such as:

 - Technology name
 - Category